orange2008/cloudflare-workers-blog/README.md

 ```
 Language: zh-CN -> en-US
 Friendly constants edit experience
-Pull all outside scripts,templates,stylesheets to this project.
+Pull all outside scripts,templates,stylesheets to this project.(All npm and WordPress packages will not be pulled due to copyright.)
 ```